cointop-sh/cointop/README.md

 - Q: Does this work on the Raspberry Pi?

-  - A: Yes, cointop works on the Rasperry Pi?
+  - A: Yes, cointop works on the Rasperry Pi including the RPi Zero.

 ## License